babar-raza/package-descriptions/apose.com/nuget/aspose-for-net/Aspose.Cells.md

 **Images:** JPEG, PNG, BMP, SVG, TIFF, EMF, GIF

 ## Platform Independence
 Aspose.Cells for .NET can be used to build ASP.NET, Web Services, WinForms or other .NET applications for framework 2.0 or later on 32-bit and 64-bit operating systems.
-It also provides dedicated assemblies for Xamarin.Android (use in native Android apps), Xamarin.iOS (use in native iOS apps), COM (use with pre-.NET technologies), Mono, and Windows Azure.
+It also provides dedicated assemblies for Xamarin.Android (for native Android apps), Xamarin.iOS (for native iOS apps), COM (for pre-.NET technologies), Mono, and Windows Azure.

 ## Getting Started with Aspose.Cells for .NET
 Are you ready to give Aspose.Cells for .NET a try?
 Simply execute `Install-Package Aspose.Cells` from Package Manager Console in Visual Studio to fetch the NuGet package.
 If you already have Aspose.Cells for .NET and want to upgrade the version, please execute `Update-Package Aspose.Cells` to get the latest version.